poulson/Clique/doc/source/core/graph.rst

 The Graph class
 ===============
-The ``Graph`` class is primarily used under-the-hood in Clique for graph partitioning and as the primary component of the ``SparseMatrix`` class.
+The :cpp:class:`Graph` class is primarily used under-the-hood in Clique for graph partitioning and as the primary component of the :cpp:class:`SparseMatrix\<T>` class.
 Nevertheless, it is possible to work directly with graphs in Clique.
-The usage is extremely similar to the ``SparseMatrix`` class, and so the construction of the graph corresponding to the 7-point stencil over a :math:`n_1 \times n_2 \times n_3` grid is briefly demonstrated below:
+The usage is extremely similar to the :cpp:class:`SparseMatrix\<T>` class, and so the construction of the graph corresponding to the 7-point stencil over a :math:`n_1 \times n_2 \times n_3` grid is briefly demonstrated below:

 .. code-block:: cpp